Skip to main content

 How to Start an LLC in Connecticut

-If you plan on starting a business in Connecticut, consider forming an LLC.
+If you plan on starting a business in Connecticut, consider forming an LLC or limited liability company.
 LLCs provide liability protection, flexible management structure, and multiple tax options for their owners.

 To get started, you’ll need to submit a Certificate of Organization to the Connecticut Secretary of State and pay a $120 state filing fee.
 Follow this guide to set up your Connecticut LLC.